Iceland landscape

 Vet requirements, airline rules & what to expect at the border

-Verified February 2026 · Checked against official government sources
+Verified April 2026 · Checked against official government sources

 Official Import Rules

 Iceland has extremely strict import rules — one of the most difficult countries for pet imports.
-Cats must have an ISO microchip, rabies vaccination, FAVN titer test (≥0.
-5 IU/ml), and specific additional vaccinations and treatments including feline panleukopenia, calicivirus, herpesvirus, and parasite treatments.
+Cats must have an ISO microchip, rabies vaccination, FAVN titer test (≥0.5 IU/ml), and specific additional vaccinations and treatments including feline panleukopenia, calicivirus, herpesvirus, and parasite treatments.
+An import permit from MAST is required well in advance.
+All documents must be approved by MAST before travel.
+A mandatory 4-week quarantine at the Keldur quarantine facility applies to ALL imported cats.
+Iceland has been rabies-free throughout recorded history.

 Medical Roadmap